philipbalinov/hugo-docker/README.md

 More about Hugo: http://www.gohugo.io/

 Giant Swarm uses Hugo for it's [documentation](https://docs.giantswarm.io/).
-We provide this image basically to fulfill our own needs, but wlecome contributions and suggestions via [github.com/giantswarm/hugo-docker](https://github.com/giantswarm/hugo-docker).
+We provide this image basically to fulfill our own needs, but welcome contributions and suggestions via [github.com/giantswarm/hugo-docker](https://github.com/giantswarm/hugo-docker).

 ## Running